littlecodemonkey/blog/content/docs/reading/brodsky_challenge/003_gilgamesh.md

 Some of the versions tend to make this more academic, and some of the sexuality and humor is dropped.
 This was an incredible story that passed down through generations.

+Utnapishtim is brought in as if the reader/listener already knows who he is.
+It's as if he's the main charater in the previous epic that's brought in for a cameo appearance.
+After researching more about this, he mentions that while he was a king his name was "Atra-Hasis", which basically translates to "Exceedingly/Extraordinarily Wise".
+This was the main character in the previous epic Atrahasis.
+In this Atra-Hasis is chosen by the god Enki (Ea) as well, to build an ark as well, to survive the flood.
+It's very clear the reader is supposed to know him as the main character from this other epic.
+Atrahasis is a much older epic and Utnapishtim is a very old man in the Epic of Gilgamesh.

+The epic of Atrahasis that I found (a translation by Stephanie Dalley) was only about 30 pages and quite an easy read.
+It was not part of the Brodsky challenge, but well worth the read to figure out similarities here.
 {{% /hint %}}